AntoLC/laravel_test/readme.md

 PhpCS | PhpCsFixer | PhpStan are installed but I didn't have the times to use them.

-I would have made a better documentation.
+I would have made a better documentation as well.

 ## 10 vs 1.000.000 menu items - what would you do differently?